pkdone/practical-mongodb-aggregations-book/src/examples/simple-examples/group-and-total.md

 ## Scenario

 You want to generate a report to show what each shop customer purchased in 2020.
-You will group the individual order records by customer, capturing each customer's first purchase date, the number of orders they made, the total value of all their orders and a list of their order items.
+You will group the individual order records by customer, capturing each customer's first purchase date, the number of orders they made, the total value of all their orders and a list of their order items sorted by date.

 ## Sample Data Population